Protest in Panaji over halting of mining in Goa

 All the 90-odd mining leases stopped functioning in Goa after the apex court ordered the halt of extraction and transportation of ore, awaiting report from the Central Empowered Committee (CEC).

 Fonseca said the protests are "beginning of a larger agitation that would not end unless demands are met.
 There will be protests in various forms across the state."

 "The issues related to the livelihood of people are involved in this case.
 Around three lakh people are directly involved and as far as Goa`s finances are concerned they have gone haywire," Fonseca said.

 On the occasion, South Goa Progressive Truck Owners Association president Prakash Raut Desai said the situation will further worsen if mining continues to be on hold.

 "For the last four months, we have been waiting patiently that mining will resume.
 But nothing has happened," he said.

-Goa is the largest exporter of iron ore in the country with 43 million metric tones of ore exported during the last financial year.
+Goa is the largest exporter of iron ore in the country with 43 million metric tonnes of ore exported during the last financial year.

 More from Entertaiment